zrthstr/http_shrinkwrap/README.md

 ```

 ## Usage
-There are three main ways to run `http_shrinkwrap`
+There are tree main ways to invoke `http_shrinkwrap`
 * By passing a `file` as an argument
 * Via piping a curl command from `stdin`
 * By calling `http_shrinkwrap` from insde `vim` (or `fc`)

+Use ```--bust``` to avoid having the web server refer the client back to the cache with a 304 by
+removing the according headrs

 ### Via file
 	http_shrinkwrap file_containing_curl_cmd